Ojibwe: Language

 The Ojibwe language is known as Anishinaabemowin or Ojibwemowin, and is still widely spoken, although the number of fluent speakers has declined sharply.
 Today, most of the language's fluent speakers are elders.
 Since the early 21st century, there is a growing movement to revitalize the language and restore its strength as a central part of Ojibwe culture.
 The language belongs to the Algonquian linguistic group and is descended from Proto-Algonquian.
 Its sister languages include Blackfoot, Cheyenne, Cree, Fox, Menominee, Potawatomi, and Shawnee among the northern Plains tribes.
-Anishinaabemowin is frequently referred to as a "Central Algonquian" language; Central Algonquian is an area grouping, however, rather than a linguistic genetic one.
+Anishinaabemowin is frequently referred to as a Central Algonquian language; Central Algonquian is a geographical grouping, however, rather than a linguistic genetic one.

 Ojibwemowin is the fourth-most spoken Native language in North America after Navajo, Cree, and Inuktitut.
 Many decades of fur trading with the French established the language as one of the key trade languages of the Great Lakes and the northern Great Plains.

 The popularity of the epic poem The Song of Hiawatha, written by Henry Wadsworth Longfellow in 1855, publicized the Ojibwe culture.
 The epic contains many toponyms that originate from Ojibwe words.